agoel27/The-Void-Game/README.md

 * It also depends on GameObject + Interactables to create items in the house.
 * Interaction Manager class handles interactables and populates the textbox based on the interactable

-## Final deliverable
- > All group members will give a demo to the reader during lab time. ou should schedule your demo on Calendly with the same reader who took your second scrum meeting.
-The reader will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Project board.
- > * Make sure your README file and Project board are up-to-date reflecting the current status of your project (e.g. any changes that you have made during the project such as changes to your class diagram).
-Previous versions should still be visible through your commit history.

  ## Last Sprint
-  > We divided work roughly by who knows what part of the project best.
+ * We divided work roughly by who knows what part of the project best.
-  > Some bugs included collision phasing, the door being locked again if the key was dropped, and stacking things in inventory.
+ * Some bugs included collision phasing, the door being locked again if the key was dropped, and stacking things in inventory.
-  > We didn't get a chance to implement the strongsuit and beverage items, Reseting the game using the bed, the power boost icon, and using items from the inventory.
+ * We didn't get a chance to implement the strongsuit and beverage items, Reseting the game using the bed, the power boost icon, and using items from the inventory.
-  > We each took 2 of these issues.
+ * We each took 2 of these issues.

 ## Screenshots
  ![Title Screen](https://github.com/cs100/final-project-thevoidgame/blob/master/titleScreen.png?raw=true)